-2. How do you train to become a Q Grader?
+2. That sounds like a lot of studying.
+How do you train to become a Q Grader?

 I tasted a lot of coffee.
 Building sensory skills requires a lot of thoughtful and analytic tasting over many years.
 We develop strong memories that help us to identify each particular flavor or aroma we may encounter.
 In preparation for taking the tests, many people go on a bland diet and avoid anything sweet, salty, or spicy for a few weeks.
 Two days of testing is like a marathon for your palette.
 By the end, it’s hard to taste anything.